Skip to Main Content

 Basic groups

-• Manual: You drag and drop references into them.
+• Manual: Drag and drop references into a group.

 • References stay in All References and can appear in multiple groups.

-• Or go to Groups > Create Group
+• Go to Groups → Create Group and name your group

-an example of a basic group in endnote desktop
+an example of a groups selected in endnote desktop

 Smart groups